jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

         </property>
     </bean>

 The action can now be invoked by the Action Service.
-If you want, you can test it using `mvn install` just like you did for the Move Replaced action.
+If you want, you can test it by starting up the Docker containers and then running `./run.sh test` just like you did for the Move Replaced action.

 Localizing the actions
 ----------------------

 This step isn't strictly necessary at this point, but it will save a step later.
 There are some places in the Alfresco Share user interface that get localized values from the repository tier.
 So a user-friendly title and description for each of these actions needs to be set.

 Following the same pattern as the content tutorial, I created a "messages" folder in:

     $TUTORIAL_HOME/actions-tutorial-platform-jar/src/main/resources/alfresco/module/actions-tutorial-platform-jar

 It is okay to delete the demo properties file that the SDK may have put in the messages folder.

 In that folder I created a file called "somecoactions.properties" with the following content:

     # Move Replaced action
     move-replaced.title=Move replaced document to space